-1. take the last 3 hours of acquired sea level data;

-- 2. remove the long period trend by robust polynomial fit (Street et al., 1988); - 3. decompose the residual using the FIF technique; - 4. sum the IMFs with frequency content, computed with the IMFogram method, lying within a chosen frequency band; - 5. compare the last point of the obtained signal with a chosen amplitude threshold; - 6. repeat from step 1 once a new sea level measurement is acquired.
+- 1. Take the last 3 h of acquired sea level data. - 2.
+Remove the long period trend by robust polynomial fit (Street et al., 1988). - 3.
+Decompose the residual using the FIF technique. - 4.
+Sum the IMFs with frequency content, computed with the IMFogram method, lying within a chosen frequency band. - 5.
+Compare the last point of the obtained signal with a chosen amplitude threshold. - 6.
+Repeat from step (1) once a new sea level measurement is acquired.

 The reason for which the tidal trend is removed through polynomial fit lies in the ability of IMFs to capture components with variable frequency.
 Just after the arrival of a tsunami wave, as in the example in Fig. 2, using FIF on raw data before detrending may not separate the tsunami wave from tides.
-For 3 hr long signals, polynomials of degree 3 seem to be the most appropriate.
-In terms of frequency band, in this work we retain components with periods between 4 min and 180 min, which represent a consevative window for conserving all components related to earthquake generated tsunamis.
+For 3 h long signals, polynomials of degree 3 seem to be the most appropriate.
+In terms of frequency band, in this work we retain components with periods between 4 and 180 min, which represent a conservative window for preserving all components related to earthquake-generated tsunamis.
 Nonetheless, we point out that the combination of FIF and IMFogram techniques is quite robust with respect to the choice of both their parameters and the chosen period window.
 An example of the procedure for one time step is shown in Fig. 2.

-The decomposition step in Fig. 2 deserves further comments, in regards to the presence of non-causal oscillations in the components, i.e. non physical oscillations before the tsunami arrival.
+The decomposition step in Fig. 2 deserves further comments in regards to the presence of non-causal oscillations in the components, i.e., non-physical oscillations before the tsunami's arrival.
 Firstly, we point out that this effect is not exclusive to FIF (or FIF-like) decompositions and it can be observed also in classical Fourier trigonometric series.
 One example can be found in Figs. 18 and 19 in the work by Tolkova (2009).
 Secondly, the tsunami component of the signal is obtained by summing components within the chosen frequency band.
-In doing so, the additional oscillations cancels out, as shown in the example in Fig. 2.
+In doing so, the additional oscillations cancel out, as shown in the example in Fig. 2.
 Thus, they have no effect on the obtained residual.
 Nonetheless, this effect could be avoided using a different set of parameters for the FIF decomposition.
-Given the robustness of the technique the result of the present work do not depend on this choice.
+Given the robustness of the technique the results of the present work do not depend on this choice.
 Therefore, the determination of optimal parameters is left for future works.

 A similar detection technique based on data-driven signal decomposition was proposed by Wang et al. (2020).
 The FIF-based detection proposed here differs in two aspects.
-Firstly, they use the more computational expensive EEMD-based signal decomposition.
+Firstly, they use the more computationally expensive EEMDbased signal decomposition.
 Despite having two more steps, namely trend removal and frequency computation, than the technique by Wang et al. (2020), the numerical efficiency of FIF makes our algorithm faster overall.
-Secondly, Wang et al. (2020) a-priori choose which components represent the tsunami, while we choose them based on the frequency content computed at each time step.
+Secondly, Wang et al. (2020) a priori choose which components represent the tsunami, while we choose them based on the frequency content computed at each time step.